Our Arbitration Rules

 Demand for Arbitration,

-and a copy of the applicable arbitration agreement from the parties’ contract which provides for arbitration.
-This can be in the form of the contract.
+A copy of the applicable arbitration agreement from the parties’ contract which provides for arbitration.
+This can be in the form of the contract itself.

 It is the responsibility of the filing party to ensure that any conditions precedent to the filing of a case are met prior to filing for an arbitration, as well as any time requirements associated with the filing.
 Any dispute regarding whether a condition precedent has been met may be raised to the arbitrator for determination.